 Labor and Yesh Atid party heads launched a blistering attack on Hatnua head Tzipi Livni on Monday for presenting a "false version" of a tripartite meeting the leaders held late Sunday.
 The attack highlights friction between Israel's main opposition parties who are attempting to present a united front against a Netanyahu-led coalition.

-The three politicians had met to discuss the potential formation of a Center-Left bloc to challenge Prime Minister Binyamin Netanyahu in the upcoming elections.
+The three had met to discuss the potential formation of a Center-Left coalition to challenge Prime Minister Benjamin Netanyahu in the upcoming elections.

-In a joint press release on Monday evening, however, Yacimovich and Lapid said, "we agreed to attend the meeting because of a mutual respect for one another, despite our vast ideological divides.
+In a joint press release, Yesh Atid party head Yair Lapid and Labor party head Shelly Yacimovich said "we agreed to attend the meeting because of a mutual respect for one another, despite our vast ideological divides.
 We were shocked to discover we were nothing but fodder for a calculated spin, which had not an ounce of truth or content."